cukminseo/NSLab-CUK.github.io/_posts/2023-12-27-Colloquium.md

 Exellence in Research (EiR) Awards
 ------------

-The CUK Annual Colloquium on Artificial Intelligence is a annual semiar series that present research outcomes of the year in the Department of Artificial Intelligence at the Catholic University of Korea.
-And, the Department of Artificial Intelligence awards Exellence in Research (EiR) Awards to students who showed good research performance during the year both qualitatively and quantitatively.
-This year, the following students received EiR awards.
+The CUK Annual Colloquium on Artificial Intelligence acknowledges the exceptional research achievements within the Department of Artificial Intelligence at the Catholic University of Korea.
+The department awards the Excellence in Research (EiR) Awards to students demonstrating outstanding research performance both qualitatively and quantitatively.
+This year's recipients are:

-*	Exellence in Research (EiR) Awards
+*   Excellence in Research (EiR) Awards
     *   Van Thuy Hoang (Ph.D.
 Course)
-  * Min-Ji Kim (Master Course)
+    *   Min-Ji Kim (Master's Course)
-*	Exellence in Undergraduate Research (EiR) Awards
+*   Excellence in Undergraduate Research (EiR) Awards
     *   Ray Kim and Yerim Huh (Undergraduate Course)

 <p align="center"><img src="/images/231227.jpg" style="width : 90%; max-width: 90%"></p>